 Kauai is the oldest of the chain of the main Hawaiian Islands at 5.1 million years; you could call it the Granddaddy of Hawaii.
 It also happens to be the filming island of choice for famous Hollywood Blockbusters such as Indiana Jones, Jurassic Park, King Kong, The Descendants, Tropic Thunder and hundreds more.
-Located just a 30-minute plane ride Northwest from Oahu where we live, Kauai is the perfect weekend getaway for us.
-Whether you’ve visited the island numerous times, or are planning your first trip to Kauai, this blog post will help you get the most out of your trip to the Garden Isle.
+Located just a 30-minute plane ride Northwest from Oahu, Kauai is the perfect weekend getaway when you live on the islands.
+Whether you’ve visited Kauai numerous times, or are planning your first trip, this post will help you get the most out of your trip to the Garden Isle.
 Also be sure to check out my Kauai Food Guide. and Kauai Hiking Trails.

 *PIN THIS POST FOR LATER*